 The Print Room displays rotating selections from the permanent collection of prints and drawings.
-From January it is presenting a special exhibition with a series of etchings by the Spanish painter Goya.
+From January 2013 it presented a special exhibition with a series of etchings by the Spanish painter Goya.

-From 26 January until 21 July the Print Room is hosting the exhibition ‘Los Desastres de la Guerra’ (Disasters of War), a rare opportunity in the Netherlands to see the entire series of eighty prints by the Spanish artist Francisco José de Goya y Lucientes (1746 - 1828).
-Displaying all the prints together gives a better sense of how the series evolves.
+From 26 January until 21 July 2013 the Print Room hosted the exhibition ‘Los Desastres de la Guerra’ (Disasters of War), a rare opportunity in the Netherlands to see the entire series of eighty prints by the Spanish artist Francisco José de Goya y Lucientes (1746 - 1828).
+Displaying all the prints together gave a better sense of how the series evolves.

 The etchings were printed from eighty copper plates made by Goya between 1810 and 1820.
 Several editions were printed from the plates; the eighty etchings in the museum’s collection come from the first edition (1863).
 The captions on several etchings contain spelling errors that were corrected in later editions.